GetStream/stream-chat-swift/docusaurus/docs/iOS/client/custom-cdn.md

 }
 ```

-The `AnyAttachmentUpdater` is an helper component provided by Stream, to make it easier to update the underlying payload of a type-erased attachment.
+The `AnyAttachmentUpdater` is a helper component provided by Stream, to make it easier to update the underlying payload of a type-erased attachment.
 You should pass a reference of the attachment with `&` and say which payload to update depending on what type is the attachment.

 Finally, you should set your custom implementation in the `ChatClientConfig`:
 ```swift